 Grant in 2019

-Saltworks Technologies Inc. is a water technology company based in Richmond, Canada, specializing in the design, manufacture, and delivery of advanced desalination and wastewater treatment systems.
-Founded in 2008, the company provides innovative solutions for treating challenging water conditions, including turnkey crystallizer systems, ion exchange membrane products, and membrane-stack systems.
-Saltworks offers a range of technologies, including ElectroChem Advanced Electrodialysis systems, salt splitters for recovering previously scale-limited waters, and ammonia splitters for ammonia removal.
-Its SaltMaker Evaporator Crystallizer is designed for low-temperature wastewater and brine treatment.
-The company's systems support various applications such as industrial wastewater treatment, zero liquid discharge, and recovery of acids and bases across sectors like agriculture, mining, and food processing.
-With a global customer base, Saltworks combines smart design and intelligent automation to help clients reduce brine volume, lower disposal costs, and ensure compliance with environmental regulations.
+Saltworks Technologies Inc. is a water technology company based in Richmond, Canada, focused on the design, manufacture, and delivery of desalination and wastewater treatment plants.
+Founded in 2008, the company specializes in advanced solutions for treating challenging water conditions, offering turnkey crystallizer systems, ion exchange membrane products, and membrane-stack systems.
+Its product range includes ElectroChem Advanced Electrodialysis systems for industrial wastewater treatment, salt splitters for recovering scale-limited waters, ammonia splitters for ammonia removal, and the SaltMaker Evaporator Crystallizer for treating wastewater or brine.
+Saltworks provides comprehensive services encompassing process engineering, operation, and finance, serving various sectors such as ammonia treatment, landfill leachate, oil and gas, mining, and agriculture.
+With a global customer base, the company is committed to reducing brine volume, lowering disposal costs, and achieving zero liquid discharge through its innovative technologies.

 Fractal Systems